MattSchwabby/Jarvis/Readme.md

 ### Support

-This code is presented as is and is open to contribution from the community.

-Feature requests and enhancements can be suggested to Matt.Schwabenbauer@ctl.io.
+Feature requests and enhancements can be suggested to joseph.nguyen@centurylink.com.
 Any future development is not guaranteed.